 Additive manufacture components are often complex shapes and can be prone to delamination between layers.
 CT scanning is therefore particularly well suited to the inspection of these components.
 The power of the X-Ray source can be varied.
 Higher powers penetrate denser materials whilst lower powers deliver higher resolution.

 CT is a useful non-destructive tool for failure investigations and research and development as it provides the capability to investigate features that would be not accessible to conventional X-ray or other non-destructive methods.

-NDT Services Ltd is a subsidiary of Intertek plc hold a number of aerospace approvals and accreditations which include the following:-
+NDT Services Ltd is a subsidiary of Intertek plc and holds a number of aerospace approvals and accreditations which include the following:

 CAA / EASA / FAA Part 145